 Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
-For details about handling static-sensitive devices, see "Handling electrostatic discharge-sensitive devices" on page 150.
+For details about handling static-sensitive devices, see "Handling static-sensitive devices" on page 138.

 Your server comes with riser cards installed in the two peripheral component interconnect (PCI) adapter slots on the system board.